Tualatin Valley Water District

 Why Does My Water Look Funny After Flushing?

-When a hydrant is opened, there will be temporary incidences of discolored water while fine sediment particles are flushed out.
+When a hydrant is opened, there may be temporary incidences of discolored water while fine sediment particles are flushed out.
 There is no health hazard associated with the discolored water.
 Allow a few hours for discoloration to dissipate.
 To verify water is clear, run your cold-water tap for a few minutes.

 Hydrant Flushing Fact Sheet (PDF)